Francophone Affairs Branch

 Terms of Reference

-Advise the Provincial Secretary in his role as Minister responsible for Francophone Affairs through the review and analysis of programs and policies to guide the implementation of Saskatchewan's French-language Services Policy.
+Advise the minister responsible for Francophone Affairs through the review and analysis of programs and policies to guide the implementation of Saskatchewan's French-language Services Policy.

 Duration of the Committee

 The Advisory Committee of Francophone Affairs shall be constituted for a period of three years from the date of its creation through Order-in-Council.
 Further renewal of its mandate will be considered after appropriate review.

 The Advisory Committee shall consist of six to eight members:

 - The Chair will be nominated by the minister responsible for Francophone Affairs and will be a voting member of the Committee.

 - The Assemblée communautaire fransaskoise provincial chair will be the only ex official member of this Committee.

 - Other members will come from civil society, representatives from Fransaskois community stakeholder organizations, the business community and recognized experts in certain policy fields.